conan-io/docs/tutorial/creating_packages/define_package_information.rst

 Setting information in the package_info() method
 ------------------------------------------------

-Besides what we already learned to do in the ``package_info()`` method there are also other typical use cases, for example:
+Besides what we already learned to do in the ``package_info()`` method, there are also other typical use cases:

 - Define information for consumers depending on settings or options
-- Customizing certain information that generators produce for consumers, things like the target names for CMake or the generated files names for pkg-config
+- Customizing certain information that generators provide to consumers, like the target names for CMake or the generated files names for pkg-config for example
 - Propagating configuration values to consumers
 - Propagating environment information to consumers
 - Define components for Conan packages that provide multiple libraries

 Let's see some of those.
-First, clone the project sources again.
-You can find them in the `examples2.0 repository <https://github.com/conan-io/examples2>`_ on GitHub:
+First, clone the project sources if you already didn't.
+You can find them in the `examples2.0 repository <https://github.com/conan-io/examples2>`_ on
+GitHub:

 .. code-block:: bash